dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/space/info.md

 - Completely empty boxes
 - Parent and first or last child element

-The best solution is to only use once direction of margins e.g. `bottom`.
-Or You can set the [collapse property](/uilib/components/space/properties) to `false`.
+The best solution is to only use one direction of margins e.g. `bottom`.
+Or you can set the [collapse property](/uilib/components/space/properties) to `false`.

 ### Margin collapsing